KGTK

-KGTK (920 AM, "MegaTalk 920") is a radio station licensed to serve Olympia, Washington, United States.
-The station is owned by KITZ Radio, Inc., consisting of the gun rights group Second Amendment Foundation and its affiliate Citizens Committee for the Right to Keep and Bear Arms, and broadcasts a business/talk radio format.
+KGTK (920 AM "Megatalk 920 and 1400") is a commercial radio station featuring a talk radio format, simulcast with KITZ (1400 AM) in Silverdale.
+Licensed to Olympia, Washington, KGTK serves the Puget Sound Region.
+Its parent company, KITZ Radio, Inc., is owned by two gun-rights groups: the Second Amendment Foundation and its affiliate, the Citizens Committee for the Right to Keep and Bear Arms.
+Its main studio and production facilities are on Mile High Drive in Port Orchard.

+By day, KGTK is powered at 3,000 watts, using a non-directional antenna.
+At night, to prevent interference to other stations on 920 AM, KGTK's power is reduced to 7 watts.
+The transmitter is on Sleater Kinney Road NE in Olympia.

+Programming

+KITZ and KGTK air a mix of local and nationally syndicated conservative talk shows.
+Syndicated programs include The Dana Show with Dana Loesch, Brian Kilmeade and Friends, The Ramsey Show with Dave Ramsey, The Guy Benson Show and Good Day Live with Doug Stephan.

+On weekends, programs including Gun Talk with Tom Gresham, dealing with gun owners and their rights, are heard.
+Most hours begin with an update from Townhall Radio News.

 History

 KITN

 Donald F. Whitman filed an application with the Federal Communications Commission (FCC) on April 11, 1955, to build a new daytime-only radio station in Olympia.
 He originally sought 800 kHz before amending his application to specify the frequency of 1440 kHz.
 The construction permit was granted on January 25, 1956, and the station began broadcasting that October as KITN.

 Until 1961, Harold C. Singleton, an engineer from Portland, Oregon, owned stakes in KITN and KITI, another station owned by Whitman in Centralia/Chehalis.
 KITN upgraded from 500 watts on 1440 kHz to 1,000 watts on 920 kHz, still a daytime-only station, in 1959.
 The original KITN studios were at 610 Columbia Street; in 1967, the station relocated to the Capitol Center Building.

 In 1975, KITN moved its studios from the Capitol Center Building to Lacey.
 The move was necessitated by plans, which were quickly dropped, to reuse the building as a county courthouse; despite the changes, Thurston County taxpayers still paid more than $17,000 in moving expenses.
 A change in FCC policy emphasizing coverage of a number of stations for cities of a given size enabled KITN to go from a daytime-only to a full-time station in 1977, with a second tower erected to create a directional pattern protecting a station in Spokane.